A Gallery Of Work

 My website, right here, is a repository all my art, music, writings, videos, podcasts, and so on.

-If you believe I can be of use to your project, whatever it might be, I will bring the sum total of decades of experience, exploration, experimentation, and all my creative energy to it.
+Be assured that I will bring to your project, whatever it might be, the sum total of decades of experience, knowledge, craft, and discipline to it.

 Pixels At An Exhibition, the book.